syncrosim/pysyncrosim/docs/quickstart.rst

     dtypes: object(2)
     memory usage: 132.0+ bytes

-The pipeline Datasheet requires two values:
+The pipeline datasheet requires two values:

 * *StageNameId* : the ID of the pipeline stage.
 * *RunOrder* : the numerical order in which stages will be run.